trishateh/lending-platform/contract/README.md

 # Hardhat Project
 These are the smart contracts for a lending and borrowing platform written in Solidity and deployed onto the Linea network.
 Users will be able to borrow tokens, using an NFT as a collateral.
-Smart contract testing was done using Remix.
+Smart contract tested using Remix.

 ```shell
 npx hardhat help